 There will be a prize of £500 for the image that is judged second in each of the four adult categories.

-The entrant of 17 & under, who creates the entry deemed by the judges to be the single best image, taking into account all four youth categories, will become the Young Landscape Photographer of the Year 2013 and will win £1,000 + a one-day photography workshop to be held in the UK in 2014.
+The entrant of 17 & under, who creates the entry deemed by the judges to be the single best image, taking into account all four youth categories, will become the Young Landscape Photographer of the Year 2014 and will win £1,000.
 Payment of the cash element of the prize will be made to the winner’s parent/guardian.

 a) TAV reserves the right to change prizes to ones of comparable value if required by unforeseen circumstances.
 Any such changes will be posted on the competition website.
 Prizes are not transferable and no cash equivalent will be available for non-cash prizes.